typedb/typedb/README.md

 ## Licensing

 This software is developed by [Vaticle](https://vaticle.com/).
-It's released under the GNU Affero GENERAL PUBLIC LICENSE, Version 3, 19 November 2007.
+It's released under the GNU Affero GENERAL PUBLIC LICENSE version 3 (AGPLv3).
 For license information, please see [LICENSE](https://github.com/vaticle/typedb/blob/master/LICENSE).
 Vaticle also provides a commercial license for TypeDB Enterprise - get in touch with our team at commercial@vaticle.com.